 Finances and funding

-Arts Council England: Emergency Funding Package
+Arts Council England: Covid-19 support

 Details of the Arts Council’s emergency funding for National Portfolio Organisations, organisations outside the National Portfolio, and individuals.
 There is also information for organisations that are currently in receipt of funding from the Arts Council, and details of further support available from government and non-government sources.
+To support the organisations and people working in arts and culture at risk due to the Covid-19 crisis, ACE are also delivering the government’s emergency funding package, and complementing it with their own grants programmes.

-Museum Development East Midlands: Business planning in a crisis
+Museum Development East Midlands: Business planning in a crisis (PDF, 0.22MB)

 Funding Regulator: Covid-19 advice for fundraising organisations